IKESI21/IKESI21/README.md

 - 👋 Hi, I’m Ioannis KESISOGLOU and I am a freelance developer!
-- 👀 Graduated from EPITECH, I'm specialized in mobile app development and more generally front-end.
+- 👀 Graduated from EPITECH, I'm specialized in mobile app development
-- 🌱 I’m currently using and stepping up my game with React Native.
 - 📫 You can reach me at kesisoglou.ioannis@gmail.com for any inquiries.

 <!---